Nonprofit Visa Sponsorship Jobs in New York

 Which visa types are most common for nonprofit roles in New York?

 H-1B visas dominate for program managers, research analysts, and healthcare specialists at major nonprofits.
 O-1 visas are common for distinguished professionals at international NGOs and cultural organizations.
-Educational nonprofits often use J-1 exchange programs, while healthcare nonprofits may sponsor EB-2 NIW petitions for exceptional medical researchers and public health experts.
+Educational nonprofits often use J-1 visa exchange programs, while healthcare nonprofits may sponsor EB-2 NIW petitions for exceptional medical researchers and public health experts.

 Which cities in New York have the most nonprofit sponsorship jobs?